linzhiqiu/label_pizza/instructions.md

 If you do not wish to use a verification function, you can set `verification_function` to `None` (or `null` in JSON).

 3.1 - Add Question Groups

+To add a question group, provide a unique `title` that does not already exist in the database.

 ```python
 from label_pizza.db import init_database